Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 Non-compliance with the Renters' Rights Act will not just mean fines — it could prevent you from recovering possession of your own property through the courts.

 We have organised the checklist into six clear sections: Safety Certificates, Tenancy Changes, Rent Rules, Registration and Ombudsman, Property Standards, and Documentation.
-Work through each one methodically, and you will be in good shape well before the deadline.
+Work through each one methodically, and you will be in good shape and stay compliant.

 1. Safety Certificates: Get Every Certificate Current and Compliant